revl/vcf_scanner/README.md

 concepts, and the main header (`include/vcf_scanner/vcf_scanner.hh`) has plenty of comments that provide further details.

-### Preparation and parsing the header
+### Preparation and parsing the VCF header

 1. Allocate a generous amount of memory for the input buffer.
 The buffer must not be changed or deleted after it's been passed to the parser using the `feed()` method (see below).

-        char buffer[1024 * 1024];
+        std::array<char, 1024 * 1024> buffer;

-2. Create an instance of the parser.
+2. Create an instance of the header and the parser.

+        VCF_header vcf_header;

         VCF_scanner vcf_scanner;

-3. Implement a function to read the input stream and feed the data into the parser.
+3. Implement a function to read the input stream and feed the VCF data into the parser.
+The `VCF_scanner::feed()` method continues parsing the field that is currently being parsed.

         auto read_and_feed = [&]() -> VCF_parsing_event {
             size_t bytes_read;